Hi! I’m Rob.

 This season of my life begins with a smile.
 Her smile.
 Karissa’s.
 I was in my mid-twenties when I walked into her dorm room in Missoula, Montana.
 I remember it was crowded with friends of hers.
 But the only actual memory I have of that moment is her smile.
 Directed towards me.
 You know the type of smile: the type that lights up a room and makes everything else dimmer as a result.
 Karissa and I became close friends in a short period of time.
 Best friends, actually.
 And I fell madly in love with her.
 We married soon after and subsequently moved to St. Louis, Missouri where I worked my first job with kids at a children’s shelter and she pursued her masters in social work.
 Two years later, we moved to Portland, Oregon.

 Karissa gave birth to our kiddo in 2008, at which time I learned something of love that I hadn’t known prior to his birth: a parent’s love expands the heart to an unimaginable degree.
 Life has been a bit of a blur since then.
 We moved to Seoul where I taught English to elementary students, then to Hong Kong.
 Karissa was the primary caregiver for Isaac during his early years, but we swapped roles once we returned to the States.
-She took a job as a medical social worker in Washington and I became the stay-at-home parent and homeschool teacher here in Bellingham.
+She took a job as a medical social worker in Washington and I became the stay-at-home parent and homeschool teacher.

-Isaac is quickly approaching adulthood now and I’m meeting this moment with a new aspiration: to be a documentary family photographer.
+Isaac is quickly approaching adulthood now, and I’m meeting this moment with a new aspiration: to be a documentary family photographer.
 Documentary because I deeply appreciate how an honest moment organically unfolds in the environment without me meddling in its development.
 And because the everyday is worthy of art.
-But also because traditional posed family photos fail to capture what it feels like to be a partner and a parent.
+But also because traditional posed family photos fail to reflect what it feels like to be a partner and a parent.
 To be all over the emotional map.
 To be excited.
 In love.
 Full of joy.
 Frustrated.
 Exhausted.
 Overwhelmed.
 Vulnerable.
 Nostalgic.
 And to be any combination of these over the course of a singular day.
 I want to feel a moment spent with loved ones when I look at family photos.
 I want to remember the expressions that reveal my kiddo’s personality, and my partner’s.
 I want to remember who we were and are.
 So yeah, this is me.
 In a nutshell.
 This is where I’m at and I hope that this season in my life can benefit others in a meaningful way.